Skip to content

 Dominiek, why is it important to keep your kitchen knives sharp?

 A sharp knife is the most important tool in any kitchen.
-A dull blade makes cutting tasks much harder, leading to uneven slices and more time spent on prep work.
-More importantly, a dull knife requires more force to cut through food, increasing the risk of slipping and accidental cuts.
+Cutting with a dull blade is like driving a car with flat tires , it gets unstable, dangerous, frustrating and when cutting vegetables or fruit, due to more pressure on the knife you will lose a lot of juice !
+Finally, it will increase the risk of slipping and accidental cuts.
 A properly sharpened knife glides effortlessly through ingredients, improving precision, efficiency, and safety.

 What’s your first tip for maintaining sharp kitchen knives?

-My number one tip is to use the right sharpening stone.
-I recommend Ardennes-Coticule stones because they’re natural, long-lasting, and deliver a perfectly polished edge.
+Don’t start trying just any sharpening system coming out of the blue !
+When you love cooking, you will buy a quality kitchen knife.
+Don’t ruin it !
+Use a high quality sharpening stone.
+I recommend Ardennes Coticule stones because they’re natural, long-lasting, and deliver a perfectly polished edge.
 These stones contain 30% to 45% garnets, which gently and evenly remove metal without scratching the blade.
 This ensures a smooth, razor-sharp finish every time.
 Regular sharpening with a Coticule stone will keep your knives in top condition and extend their lifespan significantly.

 Looking for the best sharpening stone for your kitchen knives?
 Check out our guide to choosing the right stone for every type of knife and find the perfect match for your needs.